M-RaquelCS/Github_Explorer/README.md

 $ npm dev
 ```
 ## 📃 License
 This project is under the MIT license.
-See the [LICENSE](.github/LICENSE.md) file for more details.
 ### Author
 ---